skyfe79/Awesome/README.md

 - [agent-skills](https://github.com/nonameplum/agent-skills) - Documentation formatted as skills for AI coding assistants.
 Includes a DocC converter for creating new skills.
 - [velox](https://github.com/velox-apps/velox) - Velox is a port of Tauri to Swift.
 - [cmd-eikana](https://github.com/iMasanari/cmd-eikana) - Application of macOS which switches Alphabet / Kana by pressing left and right command key alone.
 Other key remapping is also possible.
-- [ReqRes](https://github.com/teologov/ReqRes) - Modern Web Debugging Proxy
+- [ReqRes](https://github.com/teologov/ReqRes) - Modern Web Debugging Proxy for macOS
 - [metal-tools](https://github.com/computer-graphics-tools/metal-tools) - A Swift framework that simplifies working with Apple's Metal API.
 - [claude-code-usage-monitor-macos](https://github.com/Sapeet/claude-code-usage-monitor-macos) - Claude Code Usage Monitor on macOS Menubar
 - [iMCP](https://github.com/mattt/iMCP) - A macOS app that provides an MCP server to your Messages, Contacts, Reminders and more